About CORE Property Management

 Are you a licensed Property Manager?

 Miranda Ard, Broker/Property Manager, is a licensed Broker in Florida and a member of the Tallahassee Board of Realtors, National Association of Realtors and Florida Realtors.
-Heather Fisher, is also a licensed Real Estate Sales Associate.
-Core offer to all employees to receive the sale associate license.Back to Index
+Ashley Bridges, is also a licensed Real Estate Sales Associate and member of the Tallahassee Board of Realtors.
+Core encourages all employees to earn the sale associate license.Back to Index

 Can you assist in locating a good investment if I have enough financing or funds to invest?